 KNEAD THE DOUGH

-- Remove the dough from the bowl, sprinkle it with a bit of flour, and punch the dough down.
+- Remove the dough from the bowl, sprinkle it with some flour, and punch it down.

 - Knead the dough by stretching and pulling the dough.
 This step is necessary – if the dough is not kneaded well, the bread will turn out dense.